vn-monkey/Allyship-Actions/README.md

 I decided to make this to so it would be easier for people to find ways they can help.
 It's not much or pretty at all, but I hope it helps.

 Everything here is all the resources I found on people's Instagram and some Googling.
-This obviously is not an exhaustive list, so please feel free to make any updates if you know how or just send/comment the link.
+This obviously is not an exhaustive list, so please feel free to reach out if you want anything added.

 ## Charities